Dawshom Awbotaar: Plot

-On a vacation post the formalities of royal witness, Moitreyee revealed to Poddar (who suddenly realized that the first victim was not the businessman but a promoter) how the brutal murder of the former's father and her subsequent rape by the businessman had made her brother helpless and desperate for revenge.
-Driven by a deep-seated desire for retribution, Moitreyee and Biswaroop conspired to exact revenge upon the businessman, meticulously crafting a plan (by murdering a promoter to cover the subsequent murder of the businessman) that would outwit the prying eyes of law enforcement.
+As Moitreyee describes how the death of his father and her subsequent rape at the hands of the businessman left her brother in exiling himself into a room completely alone and how she herself became completely numb, Poddar suddenly realized that logically, the first victim of Bishwaroop should not have been the promoter but the businessman and asked Moitreyee whether he began cleansing society before avenging his family.
+As Probir urgently tries to contact Poddar in vain, Moitreyee, after reciting Rainer Maria Rilke's Go to the Limits of Your Longing to claim that she indeed got the God's hand of revenge, finally revealed her backstory.
+Her journalist father had discovered how the businessman was connected to the mafia and wrote article exposing his secrets.
+Receiving threats, her father had to escape to Kanpur with his family.
+Yet, he continued returning to Kolkata for coverage and as such had a public scuffle with the businessman whom he threatened to expose.
+To this, the businessman and his henchmen tracked them to Kanpur, murdered her father and raped her.
+The trauma of the events sent Biswaroop to rehab; upon returning, he became desperate for revenge.
+To avoid suspicion, Moitreyee and Biswaroop meticulously crafted a plan (by planning to murder another politically influential criminal first to cover the subsequent murder of the businessman) that would outwit the suspicious eyes of law enforcement.
 Moitreyee, well aware of her brother's profound fixation on mythology, particularly the ten avatars of Vishnu, planned to execute the promoter's murder in a manner that seamlessly blends into a sinister tapestry of serial killings, shielding them from any semblance of suspicion or hint of foul play in each individual murder.
+As per the plan, Bishwaroop will act as Moitreyee's patient in the eyes of the world to avoid suspicion.
+After the two murders being executed, they planned to escape while the police will assume that the serial killer is neutralised.

-The plan backfired terribly: as her brother's relentless spree of murders escalated (who,completely driven insane, considered himself as Kalki), Moitreyee, burdened by guilt and fear, ultimately sought the aid of the police.

-Upon discovering this truth, Poddar was engulfed by a profound sense of shock and repulsion, and felt that he was merely a tool for Moitreyee that she used throughout the entire fiasco.
-Meanwhile, Probir while filing the final reports, senses that something is amiss and urgently tries to contact Poddar hopelessly.
-Moitreyee, still grappling with the loss of her brother, witnesses a disquieted Poddar questioning the depth of her love for him, while verbally abusing her with vehement disgust at her involvement in the serial killings.
-Overwhelmed by despair, she proceeds towards the cliff, relinquishing her life that had seemingly lost all purpose and hope and jumped off the cliff.
-A vulnerable Poddar, powerless to intervene, witnesses her die.
+Despite the two murders being executed, the plan backfired terribly: Bishwaroop was completely driven insane from the night of the first murder itself and began to consider himself as Kalki, and despite pleas of Moitreyee, declared his intention of cleansing the society by killing more criminals.
+With the third murder ultimately occurring, Moitreyee, burdened by guilt and fear, ultimately sought the aid of the police.
+Upon hearing the truth, Poddar is horrified and infuriated, and began to feel that he was actually used by Moitreyee, in the guise of romance, throughout the entire fiasco.
+Moitreyee, despite genuinely loving Poddar, is faced by him questioning the depth of her love for him, while brutally cussing her, clearly filled with vehement disgust at her involvement in the serial killings.
+Overwhelmed by despair, she proceeds towards the cliff, relinquishing her life that had lost all purposes and hope and jumped off the cliff.
+A shocked Poddar rushed to save her but failed.
 When Probir finally manages to contact Poddar, he realises he is too late.
-With the case tragically closed Probir in a cold and sympathetic attitude, suggests Poddar to return soon so that they can have a drink.
+With the case tragically closed, Probir, in a cold yet sympathetic attitude, suggests Poddar to return soon so that they can have a drink.